ttroy1/meleetrix/README.md

 # Meleetrix v1.0

-Display local scores of Slippi-based instances of Super Smash Brothers Melee for the Nintendo Gamecube.
+Display local scores of Slippi-based instances of Super Smash Brothers Melee on an LED matrix.

 < insert image here >